I no longer offer individual or relationship counseling. For those seeking individual or relationship counseling,

 My commitment to this work is born out of my own healing.
 A grandchild of Holocaust survivors and refugees, I was born into a body and family carrying the vulnerabilities of intergenerational trauma.
 For much of my life, I suffered from various physical ailments, anxieties, and feelings of disconnection, with no real understanding of their source or the possibility of relief.

-I completed a master’s degree in counseling in 2014 and have obtained extensive postgraduate training in a variety of psychodynamic, experiential, somatic, attachment, and trauma-informed approaches to therapy.
-I’ve participated in several long-term training groups for group therapists and engage in ongoing consultation and supervision to widen my orientation and better understand my own way of being in therapeutic relationship.
+I’ve completed a master’s degree in counseling and received extensive postgraduate training in a variety of psychodynamic, experiential, somatic, attachment, and trauma-informed approaches to therapy.
+I participate regularly in training groups for group therapists and engage in ongoing consultation and supervision to widen my orientation and better understand my own way of being in therapeutic relationship.

-I aim to approach all of my clients with cultural humility and actively seek out training and consultation to strengthen my awareness of my own assumptions, biases, positionality, power, and privilege.
-I identify as ethnically Jewish, spiritual, white, U.S. born, able-bodied, cisgender male, heterosexual, and middle class.
+I aim to approach all of my clients with cultural humility and am committed to strengthening my awareness of my own assumptions, biases, positionality, power, and privilege.
+I identify as ethnically Jewish, spiritual, U.S. born, able-bodied, cisgender male, heterosexual, and middle class.
+I benefit from white privilege, while also holding a lineage historically racialized and excluded from whiteness.
 I welcome open dialogue about how these and other differences will affect our working relationship.

-I consider it a great blessing to have had many inspiring mentors and to be involved in work that I love within a wonderful community of clients, colleagues, family, and friends.
+I consider it a great blessing to have had many inspiring mentors and to be involved in work that I love within a cherished community of clients, colleagues, family, and friends.